Skip to main content

 Encourage someone who needs it

 Stand with us.
-Chances are someone in your life is carrying struggles in silence — even if they've never told anyone.
+Chances are someone in your life is supporting struggles in silence - even if they've never told anyone.

 Across the country, people are living through the hardest moments of their lives - parents watching a child fight for their life, partners holding everything together, siblings and friends who don't know what to do, people quietly fighting their own battles.
 Most feel completely alone, because so few speak openly about this.